Pilou Asbæk: Personal life

 The nickname Pilou came from his mother's French ancestry and is a French version of the word "Pip."
 The nickname is because Asbæk was the youngest son, in French, "le plus petit" for littlest, "Little Philip."
-Pilou is an abbreviation of Petit Philip.
+Pilou is an abbreviation of Petit Philippe.

 Asbæk's godfather was the late artist Kurt Trampedach.

 After having criticised what he considered too harsh refugee policies by the Danish government led by Social Democratic prime minister Mette Frederiksen, Asbæk joined the Danish Social Democratic Party in January 2022 to "speak up against it from within".